gobeyondidentity/developer-docs/guides/sso-integrations/integrate-with-okta.md

 [Create a tenant](https://www.beyondidentity.com/developers/signup) via the sign up form.

-After a tenant and a local Passkey is created, you will be automatically redirected to the [Admin Console](http://console-us.beyondidentity.run/).
+After a tenant and a local passkey is created, you will be automatically redirected to the [Admin Console](http://console-us.beyondidentity.run/).

 ### Create a new realm